 Airtable is a relational database platform disguised as a spreadsheet, combining the familiarity of Excel with the power of a custom-built application.
-Real estate professionals use Airtable to build custom operational systems that track complex relationships between properties, contacts, showings, offers, and transactions.
-Unlike Google Sheets where each row is independent, Airtable lets you link records—a single property can be linked to multiple contacts (seller, buyer agent, listing agent, transaction coordinator), multiple showings (each with date, feedback, and agent), and multiple offers (with terms, contingencies, and status).
+CRE acquisition and development teams use Airtable to build operational systems that track complex relationships between properties (assets), sponsors, brokers, comps, and LP commitments.
+Unlike Google Sheets where each row is independent, Airtable lets you link records—a single asset can be linked to multiple contacts (sponsor, listing broker, lender, legal counsel), multiple site tours and diligence items (each with date, owner, and status), and multiple LP commitments (with amount, close date, and funding status).

-Real estate operations involve intricate relationships that spreadsheets can't elegantly handle.
-Consider a buyer working with your team: they're interested in 5 properties, have scheduled 3 showings, made 2 offers (one rejected, one pending), and need to coordinate with their lender, inspector, and attorney.
-In Google Sheets, you'd need multiple tabs with manual data duplication—and when buyer contact info changes, you'd update it in 10 different places.
-In Airtable, the buyer is a single record linked to properties, showings, offers, and service providers.
-Change their phone number once, and it updates everywhere.
+CRE deal flow involves intricate relationships that spreadsheets can't elegantly handle.
+Consider a single sponsor relationship: they've brought you 5 assets, you've completed 3 site tours, submitted 2 LOIs (one rejected, one in negotiation), and need to coordinate with your lender, environmental consultant, and counsel.
+In Google Sheets, you'd need multiple tabs with manual data duplication—and when sponsor contact info changes, you'd update it in 10 different places.
+In Airtable, the sponsor is a single record linked to assets, tours, LOIs, and service providers.
+Change their contact once, and it updates everywhere.

 Security, compliance, and vendor evaluation frameworks for AI operations